Parklife (song): B-sides

+Blur provided the single with a selection of strikingly contrasting B-sides, all pastiches of other genres of music.
+One of a number of occasional Blur songs written in waltz time and built on an arrangement of harpsichord, piano and string synths, Theme from an Imaginary Film was planned but rejected for the film Decadence.
+Supa Shoppa was an instrumental in the style of acid jazz, recorded with percussion, synth flute and Hammond organ parts.
+Drowned in Sound, reviewing Blur's career, noted that it had been a "perfect live opener for the Parklife tour when cranked up."
+Beard also parodied jazz music, and was named based on the stereotype of jazz fans wearing them.
+An additional alternative version of "To the End" was also added.

+Football

 The song started to be played at football matches in the mid-1990s, later becoming a "football anthem" and featuring on albums like The Best Footie Anthems in the World...Ever! and The Beautiful Game, the Official Album of Euro 1996.

 Nike aired a television advertisement in 1997 called Parklife.
 The advertisement featured the song and Premier League footballers including Eric Cantona, Ian Wright and Robbie Fowler.
 The advert received acclaim and later was rated the 14th best advert of all time by ITV in 2005, and as the 15th best by Channel 4 in 2000.

 The song is played before the home matches of Chelsea F.C. at Stamford Bridge.
 The song's narrator Phil Daniels and Blur frontman Damon Albarn are both fans of Chelsea.

-This song is also sung at Carrow Road, the home of Norwich City F.C., with the words "All the Germans, so many Germans, and they all go hand in hand, hand in hand through their Farkelife...
-FARKELIFE!"
-This is due to the fact that manager Daniel Farke bought so many German players.